-Tactical Architectures describe mid-range plans that help to partition the strategic level architectures into manageable groups.
-They typically could run for a number of years and represent a portfolio or program level plan of how to achieve the goals expressed in the strategic architectures they relate to.
-They act as a framework for organizing solution level initiatives and ensuring that capabilities are developed that ultimately create business value.
+Tactical architectures describe mid-range plans that help to partition the Strategic-level architectures into manageable groups.
+They typically could run for a number of years and represent a portfolio or program-level plan of how to achieve the goals expressed in the strategic architectures they relate to.
+They act as a framework for organizing solution-level initiatives and ensuring that capabilities are developed that ultimately create business value.

-Enterprise Architect has tools to support the tactical level architectures and to ensure that the partitioning of the strategic level architectures and in turn the partitioning to solution level architectures can be visualized.
-The Roadmap diagram can be used at all levels of the Tactical Architecture including Business, Information, Application and Technology Architectures showing the time sequencing of the initiatives at a portfolio or program level.
+Enterprise Architect has tools to support the Tactical-level architectures and to ensure that the partitioning of the Strategic-level architectures - and in turn the partitioning to Solution-level architectures - can be visualized.
+Roadmap diagrams can be used at all levels of the Tactical architecture, including Business, Information, Application and Technology architectures, showing the time sequencing of the initiatives at a portfolio or program level.